Table of Contents

 It seems a bit daunting to make your Fastpass+ selections a month or more in advance, but you will be stuck waiting in long lines for every ride if you don’t.

 Nearly all the good Fastpass+ options are long gone well before 30 days in advance.
-The Faastpass+ for the most popular rides are gone before the 30-day mark hits.
+The Faastpass+ for the best rides at Disneyland are gone before the 30-day mark hits.

 Fastpass+ lets you skip the long lines at certain rides and character meet and greets.
 You pre-book your Fastpass+ and show up at the attraction or character greeting during your return window.
 You get to use the Fastpass+ line and essentially walk onto the ride or at worst have a minimum wait.

 Taking advantage of pre-selecting your Fastpass+ for your Disney trip helps ensure you see and do everything you want.